 I confirm that the practitioners named above have declared themselves suitably trained and competent to work under this PGD.
-I give authorisation on behalf of the following named organisationfor the above named healthcare professionals who have signed the PGD to work under it.
+I give authorisation on behalf of insert name of organisation

 Name Designation Signature Date

 Note to authorising manager

 Score through unused rows in the list of practitioners to prevent practitioner additions post managerial authorisation.